yvlawy/Etagair-Configurator-API/README.md

 ```

 ### Create a folder within an entity
-For example, create a folder named "computers", add it under an entity having two properties.
+For example, create a folder named "computers", under it, add an entity having two properties.
 An entity haven't a name.
 Property of an entity is key-value pair.

 The data: